-If your grades are in two different types of terms (semester and block as an example), then the different credit types should be counted by the lowest common denominator.
+If only one grade is a different system from the rest, for instance a .5 credit semester grade for AP Government while all other grades are 1.0 credit grades, then just enter it in the same as your other grades.
+But if a large number of your grades are in two different types of terms (semester and block as an example), then the different credit types should be counted by the lowest common denominator.
 For example, the half-credit courses are counted once, while the 1.0 credit grades are counted twice.
-The sample transcript and accompanying chart below shows you how to review your transcript and enter in the correct information on the chart.
+This will insure that 1.0 credit grades are given equal weight as your semester grades.

 Plus/Minus grades are not factored into grades you submit for UGA, so a B- and a B+ are treated as a B. Numerical grading systems should be converted to A-F Grades based on your high school’s grading scale.
-Your transcript should list your school’s grading scale, or you can speak with your counselor about your school’s grading scale.
+Your transcript or high school student handbook should list your school’s grading scale, or you can speak with your counselor about your school’s grading scale.

 An official High School transcript is required of all first-year applicants.
 Failure to provide an official transcript will result in an incomplete application.

 When the Office of Admissions reviews rigor of curriculum, we are looking to see how you have challenged yourself throughout high school.
 How have you challenged yourself with what is available to you at your high school?
 We recognize that each high school is different, so we will always review you in the context of where you are enrolled.
 Part of that is having your high school counselor complete the school evaluation.
 In addition, we will also review your high school transcript and the courses that you are choosing to take senior year.

 Yes, you need to complete this form even if you attended multiple high schools.
 For most students, your previous school’s work will be listed on your current transcript.
 If this is not the case, please use transcripts from all schools attended to complete this form.